bmuschko/capa-crash-course/exercises/argo-rollouts/01-install-argo-rollouts/solution/solution.md

 # Solution

 > [!NOTE]
 > You can execute all commands mentioned below with the shell scripts [install-argo-rollouts.sh](./install-argo-rollouts.sh) and [start-argo-rollouts-dashboard.sh](./start-argo-rollouts-dashboard.sh).
+Alternatively, you can also install the Argo Rollouts controller as an application in Argo CD.

 Create the namespace.